 1. He was a good man.
 Don’t turn my funeral into a celebration of my moral resumé.
 For one thing, I don’t have one.
 I’m guilty of far more immoral acts than moral ones.
 Secondly, even if I were the male equivalent of Mother Teresa, don’t eulogize me.
 Talk about the goodness of the Spirit who calls, gathers, enlightens, sanctifies, and keeps us in the true faith.
 Talk about our good Father who’s made us all His children in baptism.
 Talk about the good Husband that Christ is to His bride, the church.
 Don’t say, “He was a good man,” but “our good God loved this sinful man.”

 3. God now has another angel.
 Heaven is not going to de-humanize me.
 In fact, once I am resurrected on the last day, I will be more human than ever before, for my human soul and human body will finally be in a glorified state that’s free of sin.
 People don’t become angels in heaven any more than they become gods or trees or puppies.
 The creature we are now, we shall be forever.
 God has enough angels already.
-All He wants is more of His children in the place Jesus has prepared for them.
+All He wants is more of His children in the place Jesus has won for them.

 4. We are not here to mourn Chad’s death, but to celebrate his life.
 So-called “Celebrations of Life” do a disservice to the mourners, for they deny or euphemize death.
 The gift of life cannot fully be embraced if we disregard the reality of death, along with sin, its ultimate cause.
 Whatever the apparent reason for my decease may be—a sickness, accident, or old age—the real reason is because I was conceived and born in sin, and I built atop that sinful nature a mountain’s worth of actual sins.
 The only person’s life to celebrate at a funeral is the Savior conceived of the virgin Mary, who became our sin on the cursed tree that we might become His righteousness in the blessed font, who buried sin and death in the empty tomb He left behind on Easter morning.